Nokia 1202

 Nokia 1202 is a low-end GSM mobile phone made by Nokia under their Ultrabasic series, being aimed at first-time mobile phone users.
 It was announced in November 2008, and was released in April 2009.
 The phone was manufactured in Romania, India and China.

 Hardware

-Nokia 1202 has a 1.3 in monochrome LCD display with a 96×68 pixel resolution, and an alphanumeric keypad with a dust-resistant keymat.
+Nokia 1202 has a 1.3 in monochrome LCD with a 96×68 pixel resolution, and an alphanumeric keypad with a dust-resistant keymat.

 The battery lasts for up to nine hours of talk time, and 636 hours (29 days) of standby.